-The weekly performance shows that Energy is still the top sector on this time frame too.
+The weekly performance shows that Energy is still the top sector in this time frame too.

-Finding the Strongest Stocks in the Strong Sectors
+Finding the Strongest Stocks in the Strongest Sectors

-You now know what the strongest sectors are.
+You now know how to find out what the strongest sectors are.
 On Finviz, simply click on the sector/group on the Groups page.

-This will produce a page filled with charts of all the stocks belonging to that sector.
+This will produce a page filled with charts of all the stocks within that sector.
 The charts are in alphabetical order and have not been filtered in any way.

 To filter the stocks, add in a few criteria so that you know they are tradable.

 - Price over $1, or even higher if you prefer.
 This is under the Descriptive tab.
 This is to avoid penny stocks.
-Ignore if you don’t mind low-priced stocks.
+Ignore this criterion if you don’t mind low-priced stocks.